Vancouver Criminal Defence Lawyers

 and all of British Columbia.

-Michael Mines, Ian Gauthier and Patrick Johnston have a combined total in excess of 35 years’ experience conducting criminal trials.
-Their trial strategies and courtroom skills are enhanced by Mr. Mines’ past experience doing Crown prosecution work.
+Michael Mines, Ian Gauthier and Patrick Johnston have a combined total in excess of 45 years of experience conducting criminal trials.
+Their trial strategies and courtroom skills are enhanced by the firm’s past experience doing Crown prosecution work and working in the criminal justice system.
 Michael, Ian and Patrick take great pride in the professional relationships they have built over the years with Crown prosecutors, judges and other defence lawyers.
 The firm has earned a reputation as being highly professional, ethical and dedicated to our clients.

 We defend your rights and freedoms.